5GHz, Cavity, (TE5RI01) + quantum amplifiers

 The same problem with low gain when connected to the cavity remains.
 Next run need to add idolators between cavity and TWPA.

 Also see improvement in SNR when TWPA is on, about 8 dB improvement

-#17 Updated by Daniil Frolov 7 months ago
+#17 Updated by Daniil Frolov almost 2 years ago

 Haozhi is here.
 We are now starting to test NIST JPA.

 We made manual scan with network analyzer and found pump frequency (bifurcation point)= 5.04 GHz at bias -7 uA, -30.8 dBm power setting on the VNA (9.2 + 40 external attenuator).